GoogleCloudPlatform/podcast/site/content/post/episode-75-container-engine-with-chen-goldberg/index.md

 CHEN: That's huge.
 I don't have such a big team to support it.
 I mean, for me as an engineering manager, and also the team, we think that the innovation pace is unmatchable when choosing an open source.
 And also for Google, specifically, I think open source matters.
 But it matters more in cloud.

 We talked about the portability aspect, which is very important.
 We keep saying to our customers, we want you to have a choice.
-So you have the freedom to come to Google Cloud Platform but also have the freedom to leave.
+So you have the freedom to come to Google Cloud but also have the freedom to leave.
 We want you to stay, because this is the best cloud for you.

 FRANCESC: Obviously.